zhuangy47/reChord/README.md

 # reChord
-operating at the intersection of my poor memory, mediocre programming skills, and lack of care for good ui, ReChord is a program to help you create and display chord diagrams.
+operating at the intersection of my poor memory, mediocre programming skills, and lack of care for good ui, reChord is a program to help you create and display chord diagrams.

 ## features
 - create chord diagrams